felipelvira/androidchallenge/README.md

 Please answer the following in about a paragraph.

 1. How long did you spend on completing this challenge?
+    - + 3 hours.
 2. How far were you at 3 hours?
+    - 80%, i got stuck understanding the API.
 3. What needs to be finished/fixed for this to be use in a production app?
+    - Get a better use of error handling.
+Also a better design.
 4. What did you think of this challenge?
+    - It was an interesting challenge, its a simplified version of what you normally use developing an Android Application.
 5. What part was unclear?
+    - Understanding The Dark Sky Forecast took me more than spected.
 6. What could we do to make this challenge better?
+    - Well, maybe sources for the design (and a clear mock up).
 7. What did we forget to test you on?
+    - I have experience working with image processing.
+But i think you covered almost everything for Android.